 The War that Changed the World comes to life for all generations through powerful, personal stories from the battlefront and the home front, rare artifacts, an interactive submarine experience and the 4-D film "Beyond All Boundaries" featuring Tom Hanks.

 On the riverfront, in the Lower French Quarter.
 Stretches six blocks from The Shops at the Upper Pontalba to the Farmers & Flea Markets, with restaurants and cafes, boutique shops, music venues, parks and public monuments in between.

 Founded in 1905, this legendary restaurant started with recipes and traditions brought from France by Jean Galatoire.
-Remaining consistent for more than a century, Galatoire’s original menu and ambiance is still present today, making it a favorite among locals and visitors alike.
+Remaining consistent for more than a century, Galatoire’s original menu and ambiance is still present today.

 St. Louis Cathedral, located in the historic French Quarter, is the oldest continuously active Roman Catholic Cathedral in the United States.
 It was originally built in 1724 and rebuilt twice after a hurricane and a fire.
 The present church overlooks beautiful Jackson Square and was dedicated in 1794.

-The legacy of New Orleans' grandeur is alive at the Sazerac Bar, site of the creation of America's first cocktail, the Sazerac.
+The legacy of New Orleans' grandeur is alive at the Sazerac Restaurant (formally the Sazerac Bar), site of the creation of America's first cocktail, the Sazerac.
 Both the famous and the infamous have celebrated in this special place.
 Come join us for your favorite libation.

-Experience the finest shopping at one of the largest and most exceptional antique galleries in North America.
-This 25,000 square foot French Quarter gallery is filled with rare, museum-quality antiques, important fine art and breathtaking jewelry.
+Experience the finest collection at one of the largest and most exceptional galleries in North America.
+This 40,000 square-foot French Quarter gallery is filled with rare, museum-quality antiques, important fine art and breathtaking jewelry.